oxc-project/oxc-project.github.io/src/ja/docs/learn/ecmascript/grammar.md

 The syntactic grammar has 5 context parameters for allowing and disallowing certain constructs, namely `[In]`, `[Return]`, `[Yield]`, `[Await]` and `[Default]`.

-It is best to keep a context during parsing, for example in Rome:
+It is best to keep a context during parsing, for example in Biome:

 ```rust reference
 https://github.com/rome/tools/blob/5a059c0413baf1d54436ac0c149a829f0dfd1f4d/crates/rome_js_parser/src/state.rs#L404-L425